valyli/sample-whatsapp-voice-to-voice-messaging/ARCHITECTURE.md

 ```
 ┌───────────────┐     ┌───────────────┐     ┌───────────────┐
 │  WhatsApp     │     │     SNS       │     │     SQS       │
-│  Business API ├────►│  Topic (CMK)  ├────►│  Queue (CMK)  │
+│  Business API ├────►│  Topic (KMS)  ├────►│  Queue (KMS)  │
 └───────────────┘     └───────────────┘     └───────┬───────┘
                                                    │
                                                    ▼
 ┌───────────────┐     ┌───────────────┐     ┌───────────────┐
-│  WhatsApp     │     │   Lambda      │     │     S3        │
+│  WhatsApp     │◄────┤   Lambda      │◄────┤     S3        │
-│  User         │◄────┤  Function     │◄────┤  Bucket       │
+│  User         │     │  Function     │     │  Bucket       │
 └───────────────┘     └───────┬───────┘     └───────────────┘
-                              │
+        ▲                     │
-                              ▼
+        │                     ▼
-                     ┌─────────────────┐
+        │            ┌─────────────────┐
-                     │  Transcription  │
+        │            │  Transcription  │
-                     │  Service        │
+        │            │  Service        │
-                     │  (Whisper/      │
+        │            │  (Whisper/      │
-                     │   Transcribe)   │
+        │            │   Transcribe)   │
+        │            └─────────────────┘
+        │                     │
+        │                     ▼
+        │            ┌─────────────────┐
+        └────────────┤  Amazon Polly   │
+                     │  (Optional)     │
                      └─────────────────┘
 ```

 ## Data Flow

+1. **Text Messages**:
+   - A user sends a text message to your WhatsApp Business number
+   - The WhatsApp Business API publishes the message to an SNS topic
+   - An SQS queue subscribed to the SNS topic receives the message
+   - A Lambda function processes the text message and sends a response
+   - If audio responses are enabled, it also:
+     - Converts the text to speech using Amazon Polly
+     - Uploads the audio file to S3
+     - Uploads the audio to WhatsApp and gets a media ID
+     - Sends the audio back to the user via WhatsApp
+     - Cleans up temporary files and media

+2. **Voice Messages**:
-1. A user sends a voice message to your WhatsApp Business number
+   - A user sends a voice message to your WhatsApp Business number
-2. The WhatsApp Business API publishes the message to an SNS topic
+   - The WhatsApp Business API publishes the message to an SNS topic
-3. An SQS queue subscribed to the SNS topic receives the message
+   - An SQS queue subscribed to the SNS topic receives the message
-4. A Lambda function triggered by the SQS queue processes the message:
+   - A Lambda function triggered by the SQS queue processes the message:
      - Downloads the audio file from WhatsApp
      - Uploads it to an S3 bucket
      - Sends it to the transcription service (Whisper or Amazon Transcribe)
      - Receives the transcription
      - Sends the transcription back to the user via WhatsApp
+     - If audio responses are enabled, it also:
+       - Converts the transcription to speech using Amazon Polly
+       - Uploads the audio file to S3
+       - Uploads the audio to WhatsApp and gets a media ID
+       - Sends the audio back to the user via WhatsApp
+       - Cleans up temporary files and media
      - Optionally publishes the processed message to another SNS topic

 ## Security Features

-- SNS topic is encrypted with a Customer Managed Key (CMK)
+- SNS topic is encrypted with AWS KMS
-- SQS queue is encrypted with the same CMK
+- SQS queue is encrypted with AWS KMS
 - S3 bucket enforces SSL and blocks public access
-- S3 bucket uses server-side encryption
+- S3 bucket uses server-side encryption with AWS KMS
 - Access logs are stored in a separate S3 bucket
 - IAM policies follow the principle of least privilege